 7. An institutional member representative shall cease to hold such a position at the end of the term of office, when a succeeding representative takes office, upon resignation, dismissal or suspension form the Federation, death, or when relieved of duties by a majority vote of the medical student society the person represents.

+Campus Members

+In schools where students at Distributed Medical Education (DME) campuses are represented by a separate medical student society, each campus is allowed to join the Federation as a ‘campus member’.
+Campus members are given the same rights and obligations as institutional members but are only given one vote at the Federation’s General Meetings.
+In the event where one or more campuses with a student population equal or greater than 50% of the students in the whole school join the Federation, they will be considered an institutional member.
+Each school can only hold either one institutional membership or one campus membership regardless of how many campuses join the Federation.

 Student Members

-8. The medical student members of any institutional member shall be student members of the Federation.
+9. The medical student members of any institutional member shall be student members of the Federation.